sympleaichat/simpleaichat/README.md

 ---
 ## Why SimpleAIChat?

-Most LLMs today — whether OpenAI's GPT, Anthropic's Claude, or Google's Gemini — are accessed through hosted web interfaces that abstract away the details of message formatting, memory control, and backend behavior.
+Most LLMs today — whether OpenAI's GPT, Anthropic's Claude, Grok, or Google's Gemini — are accessed through hosted web interfaces that abstract away the details of message formatting, memory control, and backend behavior.

 That’s convenient — but not always ideal.